BunsDev/iMO/README.md

 as there would be if they started at collat/debt of 1.1.

-If borrowers pay double the APR rate, this allows for
+If borrowers pay double APR, this allows them to
-exercising an option (which protocol would exercise
+exercise an option (the protocol would exercise it
-instead of them if they only paid 1x the rate).
-Option
+instead of them if only 1x rate was paid) to treat
-to treat their `work` as vice versa, (swap directions)
+their `work` as vice versa (swapping directions),
-or to slowly liquidated their position over time (pro
+or to slowly liquidate the position over time (pro
-rated price) as long as they continue paying 2x for
+rated price) provided they continue paying 2x for
-the privilege of retaining their perfection rights...
+the privilege of retaining their perfection rights
+(originally a concept from liens and mortgages).

 ### it's the def...erral reserve not...federal...